Counters with Sino-Japanese Numbers I

 The Counter ~頭

-~頭 is often preferred over ~匹 in formal, academic settings or situations in which a person doesn’t wish to be unnecessarily derisive when counting said animal.
+~頭 is often preferred over ~匹 in formal, academic settings or situations in which a person does not wish to be unnecessarily derisive when counting said animal.
 If there is some sort of value in said animal, it will most likely be counted with ~頭 regardless of the size of the animal.
-One exception that catches the attention of native speakers is counting butterflies with ~頭.
+Even butterflies can be counted with ~頭.

 There are three dolphins.